Bealby/lisa-fairfield/README.md

 ---

-The website consists of five separate sections; Home, Gallery, Bio, Resume and Contact; that are centred between a navigation bar and footer that remain constant and similar throughout.
-Keeping to the premise that the name and contact details are always visable for potential agents.
+The website consists of five separate sections; Home, Gallery, Bio, Resume and Contact.
+These are centred between a navigation bar and footer that remain constant and similar throughout thus ensuring that the name and contact details are always visible for potential agents.

 The website is divided into four separate pages that can be clicked accordingly.
-It was decided against having too much content on one single page as the user could be found scrolling endlessely thorugh images and their smaller devices.
-It also helps keep to the concise, simplistic selling goal of the Website.
-That requires only ever one click to get in contact with Lisa Fairfield.
+It was decided against having too much content on one single page as the user could be found scrolling endlessely through images on their smaller devices.
+It also helps keep to the concise, simplistic selling goal of the Website, which requires only one click to get in contact with Lisa Fairfield.

 Much of the layout of the website used the Bootstrap grid system of containers, rows and columns; styled by css.
 This allowed the Website to be clearly structured